Ayselahs/ebook-library-smith/README.md

 # Welcome to my E-Book Library
-On this platform your offered a collection of books that you can browse and search through.
-With a simple click you can add these books to your personal libray so you never lose sight of them.
+On this platform, you are offered a collection of books that you can browse and search through.
+With a simple click, you can add these books to your personal libray so you never lose sight of them.
+With all of these features, you can easily organize your reading list and keep track of the books you want to read.

 ---
 ## Site View
-![Image] (Screenshot 2023-12-01 143532.jpg)
+![Image] (public/Screenshot 2023-12-01 143532.jpg?raw=true)

 ---
 ## Prerequisites